 We’re here to guide you through the coronavirus lockdown.
 Sign up to the Life newsletter for daily tips, advice, how-tos and escapism.

-Many of us have no way of knowing if we’ve had symptomless coronavirus, but an increasing number of studies suggest it could be more common than you think.
+Many of us wouldn’t know if we’ve had symptomless coronavirus, but an increasing number of studies suggest it could be more common than you think.

 Around eight in 10 coronavirus infections are mild or asymptomatic – meaning the person had no symptoms – according to the World Health Organisation (WHO).
 Meanwhile 15% of infections are severe, and 5% are critical.

-But that eight in 10 statistic doesn’t specify how many people experience mild symptoms vs how many have the virus without feeling ill at all.
+But that eight in 10 statistic doesn’t specify how many people experience mild symptoms versus how many have the virus without feeling ill at all.

-Studies from cruise ships suggest that figure could be even higher.
+Studies from cruise ships suggest the figure could be higher.
 Almost three quarters (72%) of people on board the Diamond Princess cruise ship who had Covid-19 were thought to have been asymptomatic, according to a preliminary study by the London School of Hygiene & Tropical Medicine.

 As countries progress out of lockdown, the number of asymptomatic individuals may mean that a much higher percentage of the population than expected may have been infected with Covid-19, he said.